MagicPolygon/data-analysis-portfolio/README.md

 ## What's included?

-This portfolio is composed of the following data analysis projects:
+This portfolio is composed of data analysis projects on the following:
-- Bike Sales Project (Excel)
+- Bike Sales (Excel)
-- County Sales Project (Excel)
+- County Sales (Excel)
-- Retail Sales Project (Excel)
+- Retail Sales (Excel)